wormhole-foundation/wormhole/whitepapers/0015_notary.md

 #### Approve Verdict
 - Message proceeds immediately to VAA signing
 - No database storage required
-- Used for all non-token-transfer messages and verified transfers
+- Used for all non-wrapped-token-transfer messages and verified wrapped token transfers

 #### Delay Verdict
 - Message is stored in both database and in-memory queue with release timestamp